ncatlab/nlab-content/pages/9/9/8/5/5899/content.md

 }
 $$

 where the horizontal arrows are the natural bijections given by the adjunctions.
-[Eilenberg and Moore](#EilenbergMoore) would write $\phi\dashv\psi$ and talk about "adjointness for morphisms" (of functors), which is of course relative to the given adjunctions among functors.
-MacLane calls the correspondence *conjugation* ([[Categories for Working Mathematician]], 99-102).
-It is a special case, of a general construction of [[mate]]s, in terminology of Australian category school.
+[Eilenberg & Moore 1965](#EilenbergMoore65) would write $\phi\dashv\psi$ and talk about "adjointness for morphisms" (of functors), which is of course relative to the given adjunctions among functors.
+MacLane calls the correspondence *conjugation* (p 99-102 in *[[Categories for Working Mathematician]]*).
+It is a special case, of a general construction of [[mates]].

 If $\eta,\eta'$ and $\epsilon,\epsilon'$ are their
 [[unit of an adjunction|unit]] and counit of course the upper arrow is $(S M\stackrel{f}\to N)\mapsto T f\circ \eta_M$ and the lower arrow $(S'M\stackrel{g}\to N)\mapsto T'g\circ\eta'_M$.
 Thus the condition renders as